 The hike is 10.3 km return with an elevation gain of 540 m.

 The Crypt Lake hike offers a variety of experiences you won’t find on other hikes in Canada.
 After crossing a narrow scree slope, you must climb a ladder, make your way through a 20 metre tunnel and then inch along a rocky trail with a steel cable for a handhold – with a drop-off on the other side that may scare some people.
 (It’s not as bad as it sounds.)

-The 17.4 kilometre round-trip hike starts with a scenic boat ride to the trail head.
-Allow 5 to 7 hours to tackle the hike with its moderate 690 metres of elevation gain.
+The 17.4 km round-trip hike starts with a scenic boat ride to the trail head.
+Allow 5 to 7 hours to tackle the hike with its moderate 690 m of elevation gain.

 You still feel some tension on this hike as you look down at the carnage wrought by the Frank Slide.
 At some point the mountain will slide again, though there is monitoring equipment on top to provide a warning.
 Forget the threat and enjoy the views instead!